okeiga/Portfolio-Project/README.md

 2. **Tables Created**:
    - **`covid_deaths`**:
-     Contains data on COVID-19 deaths, and hospital admissions across various countries and continents.
+     Contains data on COVID-19 deaths such as new deaths, total deaths and hospital admissions across various countries and continents.
    - **`covid_vaccinations`**:
-     Contains vaccination statistics and population in different continents.
+     Contains vaccination statistics such as new_tests, total_tests and location.

 3. **Data Import**:
    - Datasets were imported using the `LOAD DATA INFILE` command.
 Necessary adjustments to the `secure_file_priv` setting were made to enable file imports.
 Set it to ""